What is Regression Testing? Test Cases (Example)

 Conclusion

-• Regression Testing Meaning – Regression testing is a type of software testing that ensures an application still functions as expected after improvements, any code changes, or updates.
+• Regression Testing meaning – Regression testing is a type of software testing that ensures an application still functions as expected after improvements, any code changes, or bug fixes.